biobenkj/MMG434/docs/source/dayfive.rst

 7. Let's export everything to the desktop:

 	* **Type:** write.csv(cpmres, file='~/Desktop/cpmresults.csv')

-.. note:: I would change the 'cpmresults.csv' file name to something more meaningful related to your sample comparison.

 	* **Type:** write.csv(res$table, file='~/Desktop/DEresults.csv')

+	* **Type:** write.csv(fdr, file='~/Desktop/fdrcorrection.csv')

+.. note:: Change the 'cpmresults.csv' file name to something more meaningful related to your sample comparison.

 .. note:: Change the 'DEresults.csv' file name to something more meaningful related to your sample comparison.

-	* **Type:** write.csv(fdr, file='~/Desktop/fdrcorrection.csv')

 .. note:: Change the 'fdrcorrection.csv' file name to something more meaningful related to your sample comparison.

 .. _plotres: